Noose: Tying

 The knot is tied by forming a turn in the end of a rope, and then passing a bight in the standing part through.
 The noose knot is a slipped version of the overhand knot.

 Use in hanging

 The knot most closely associated with execution is the hangman's knot, which is also known as the "hangman's noose".
 Tying is similar to the original noose, but many turns are wrapped around the loop.
 The reason for this was to make the hanging more humane, as it would break the person's neck, killing the person instantly, rather than strangling them to death.
 A similar method is also commonly used for suicide.
-Search engines such as Google provide the phone number for a suicide helpline if a search for "how to tie a noose" is made.
-However, OpenAI is being sued for overlooking necessary guardrails in a case where a user showed ChatGPT a photo of a noose he had made.

 Use in intimidation and hate-based racial politics

 In the United States, a noose is sometimes left as a message in order to intimidate people, as it was the main object used in segregation era lynchings.
 In 2022, a bill to make lynching a federal hate crime was passed.
 It is illegal to display a noose in a threatening manner in Virginia, New York and Connecticut.

 Austin Reed Edenfield, a former student of the University of Mississippi, pled guilty in 2016 to a federal civil-rights crime, acknowledging that he and Graeme Phillip Harris had tied a noose and a flag of Georgia around the neck of a statue honoring James Meredith, the university's first African-American student.
 Harris was sentenced to prison and Edenfield to probation and community service.

 In September 2019, Andrew M. Smith, a University of Illinois student, was arrested for placing a noose in a campus elevator.
 "The incident [came] just months after black employees filed a class-action lawsuit against the campus, alleging they faced racial harassment and were exposed to threats of racial violence, such as nooses, swastikas, KKK garb, racist graffiti, and confederate flags."
 He was sentenced to supervision, public service, and a $75 fine.

 In November 2022, a noose was found on an Obama Presidential Center construction site.

 In July 2025, a noose was found during construction at the New Nissan Stadium.